moka-guys/dnanexus_sambamba_chanjo/README.md

 1. Exon level coverage (*exon_level.txt).
 This consists of any exons which are covered <100% at the stated coverage (coverage/)
 2. gene wide coverage for moka (*chanjo_txt).
-This takes the chano output and reformats it so coverage can be inserted into Moka (WES samples).
+This takes the chanjo output and reformats it so coverage can be inserted into Moka (WES samples).
 For each gene the entrezgene id, % covered at the the given X and average coverage in a tab seperated list (coverage/)
 3. Gene level coverage report (*gene_level.txt).
 Introduced in v1.12.
 This is a further modification of the chanjo output, but including the human readable gene symbol for the analyst (coverage/)
 4. The raw chanjo output (*chanjo_out.json).
 The chanjo output in JSON format (coverage/raw_output)
 5. The raw sambamba output file(*sambamba_output.bed).
 The sambamba BED file that is input to the app with columns describing coverage added to the end of each row (coverage/raw_output)